steelesh/IdeaStorm/README.md

 #### Scenario

-A user wants to save an activity that was generated and made certain it can be accessed again.
+As a bored user, I want to save an activity that was generated, so that I can find it again.

 #### Dependencies